How Long Should You Wear a Retainer?

 A straight smile is a valuable asset.
 It’s good for your health, is pleasing for other people to see, and makes you feel good about yourself.

 Protecting your newly straightened smile is the smart thing to do.
-Our team at Zuroff Orthodontic Care will be happy to answer any of your questions about orthodontic treatment and retainers.
+Our team at Zuroff Orthodontic Care will be happy to answer any of your questions about orthodontic treatments and retainers.